Help with Procrastination, Test Anxiety and other Study Skills Challenges

 Maybe you’re struggling with time management and procrastination issues.
 Or maybe you feel panicked every time you sit down for an exam, or you get overwhelmed by the amount of reading you have to do each week.
 Stanford’s Academic Skills Coaches have developed an excellent website full of study tips, a skills inventory, and a weekly blog that guides you through the quarter.
 You can also meet with them individually to learn how to study and work more effectively.

 New Stanford students often find that managing their time is one of the most difficult tasks presented to them.
 Simply put, there is just too much to do on campus and not enough time in the week to do it all.
 You will occasionally need to make some hard choices.

 Some Quick Tips:

 - Be realistic with yourself.
 There are only 168 hours in the week and no way to make more of them.
 As much as you might like to, you can’t do it all.
 Try not to bite off more than you can chew.
-Watch this short video for tips on fitting it all in.
+Watch this page and watch this short video for tips on fitting it all in.

 - Plan.
 Map all deadlines and activities on a weekly calendar like the one you can find here.
 This should include study and prep time as well as in-class time.

 - Prioritize.
 Figure out which of your obligations and responsibilities are flexible and which ones are not.
 Plan accordingly.